 Western Front: Journalist William Shirer, based in Berlin, writes in his diary that "Germany can now try to force the issue on the western front, but this is improbable."

 Soviet Military: General Konstantin Rokossovsky, arrested in 1937 during the purges that ended the lives of many of his colleagues, is released from prison and rehabilitated.
-The is part of Stalin's pattern of imprisoning his top generals, torturing them, executing some, and somewhat arbitrarily restoring others to their former, or even more prominent, positions.
+This is part of Stalin's pattern of imprisoning his top generals, torturing them, executing some, and somewhat arbitrarily restoring others to their former, or even more prominent, positions.

-French Government: While new Prime Minister Paul Reynaud has kept former Prime Minister Edouard Daladier in the cabinet, they find that they cannot agree on strategy.
+French Government: While new Prime Minister Paul Reynaud has kept former Prime Minister Edouard Daladier in the cabinet, they find that they cannot agree on a strategy.
 This also has implications for relations with the British.

 Turkey: The government orders all Turkish freighters to return to Turkish waters ASAP.

 Finland: The Soviets continue occupying the Finnish port of Hanko, which is theirs for 30 years under the Moscow Peace Treaty.
 They rename it Hangö.
-The official handover is at midnight 22 March 1940.
+The official handover is at midnight on 22 March 1940.

 Romania: King Carol II vows to defend his country's borders.

 India: The Muslim League advocates splitting India into Muslim and Hindu countries.
-This is an idea which is highly controversial among other revolutionaries.
+This is an idea that is highly controversial among other revolutionaries.

 China: The Chinese 101st Division, having bagged Wuyuan on the 21st, move on to capture the strongpoint at Hsin-an-chen in order to cut the road along the Yellow River that leads to Wuyuan.
 The Japanese send 80 trucks full of troops from Dashetai via Siyitang to make a forced crossing of the Wu-chia River at Ta-Tsai-chu 10 km (6.2 mi) north of Wuyuan.
 This is a Muslim region with Chinese troops that are full of fervor.